 Trash and Recycling

 Type your address into the county's Service Finder and you'll learn a number of interesting details like your trash collection days and representatives in government.
 Dade County also has mandatory recycling.
 If you don't have them already, you'll need to request recycling bins.

 Unless you came to South Florida with a job offer in hand, your next concern will probably be finding gainful employment in Miami.
-Check out this list of largest employers in the Miami area to get your job hunt off the ground.
+Get your job hunt off the ground by checking out opportunities at the largest employers in the Miami area.

 Miami's home to a large number of educational institutions.
 If you have school-age kids, Miami-Dade Public Schools is the fourth-largest public school district in the nation.
 It's also home to the University of Miami, Florida International University and a number of other colleges and universities.
 If you love to read, you'll also want to apply for a library card.

 Once you've selected a job or school, you're going to need a way to get there.
 There are a number of the mass transit options in Dade County.
 If you're going to drive, you'll need to obtain a Florida driver's license and Florida tags for your vehicle.
-You also might want to check out our list of Maps to help get your bearings.
+You also might want to check out some maps of the area to help get your bearings.